Exploratory Reports at IRSP: Guidelines for Authors

 One of the ways we plan to reduce the workload for authors, editors, and reviewers, is by letting our editors create a project on the Open Science Framework (OSF) after a first-page overview submitted to the journal.
 This will allow authors and reviewers to work more efficiently by adopting a transparent “research workflow”.
 All reviews and editorial letters will be stored and will be open to our readers.
 Initial submissions will be triaged by the editorial team for suitability in Stage 1.
 For this stage, authors are requested to e-mail (email@example.com) a one-page, bullet-pointed overview prior to submitting their ER for full review.
 We will invite authors of proposals that pass triage to submit a full manuscript for in-depth peer review (Stage 2).

-Authors can collect their own data, but are also encouraged to use existing datasets (e.g., the ManyLabs datasets, see e.g., 1 or 2; the Human Penguin Project; the European Social Survey; LISS Panel data; Eurobarometer, International Social Survey Programme, British Household Panel Study, World Values Survey, American National Election Studies (we are open to suggestions for other datasets to be advertised here).
+Authors can collect their own data, but are also encouraged to use existing datasets (e.g., the ManyLabs datasets, see e.g., 1 or 2; the Human Penguin Project; the European Social Survey; LISS Panel data; Eurobarometer, International Social Survey Programme, British Household Panel Study, World Values Survey, American National Election Studies.
+A more comprehensive list of datasets can be found here; we are open to suggestions for other datasets to be advertised here).

 Exploratory Reports Editors: